-Clarive Web client uses the latest Web 2.0 technology to deliver a dynamic and natural user experience, similar to that of a client application, but from any system on the network.
+Clarive Web client is a single-page application that delivers a dynamic and natural user experience, similar to that of a client application, but from any system on the network.

 Realising the process of building and deploying applications, Clarive needs to communicate with servers on the network: with proprietary agents or via SSH.

 Clarive agents are compatible with any UNIX, Linux or Windows technology.

 The product includes the following interfaces for customization and integration within the company.

 - Web-services SOAP and REST

 - Command line